waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Input Verification:** Before concluding a tool is broken (e.g., `find_path` returning 'No path found'), I must first verify that my inputs and assumptions are correct.
 Pathing to an 'unseen' tile is an invalid input, as the tool correctly treats them as impassable.
 My strategy must adapt to the tool's logic.
 - **Tool Contradiction Analysis:** If two of my tools provide contradictory outputs, it's a strong indicator of a bug in one of them.
 I must immediately stop and debug the tools to resolve the discrepancy instead of trusting one over the other.
 - **Verify Root Assumptions:** When a plan fails, especially when a trusted tool like a pathfinder reports an issue, the root hypothesis about the map/mechanic is likely flawed.
 Do not repeatedly try minor variations of the failed plan.
 Instead, re-examine the map to find the contradiction and form a new, fundamentally different hypothesis (e.g., trying to go east instead of west when blocked).
-- **Pathfinding Failure as a Clue:** When a pathfinding tool repeatedly reports no path to a major area, it's a strong signal that a story-based trigger is required to proceed.
-Instead of trying minor path variations, I must pivot to finding the trigger event, often hinted at by recent NPC dialogue.
 - **Random Chance Strategy:** If a strategy based on random chance (like waiting for moving NPCs) fails repeatedly (3+ times), I must switch to a deterministic strategy (like proactively stunning them in favorable positions).
 - **Agent Escalation:** When multiple self-generated hypotheses for a puzzle have failed, especially after getting stuck in a repetitive loop (like the stun-gun strategy), I must escalate to a more powerful problem-solving tool like an agent.
 Even if the agent's initial suggestions are not the final solution, they serve the critical purpose of breaking cognitive fixation and forcing a re-evaluation of the problem's root assumptions.
 - **Herding Puzzles:** Interacting with an object (like the Farfetch'd) from an adjacent tile can trigger movement along a complex, pre-determined path, not just simple repulsion.
 The direction of approach is the key trigger.
 - **Visual Path Verification:** Before executing a move, I must visually confirm the path on the ASCII map and game screen to avoid simple navigational errors like walking into walls.
 This supplements tool-based pathfinding.
 - **Debugging Cycle Avoidance:** When a core tool repeatedly fails despite multiple fixes, the core algorithm is likely fundamentally flawed.
 I must avoid getting stuck in a loop of incremental, failing changes.
 The correct approach is to either replace the logic with a known-working version from another tool or re-implement it from first principles, rather than continuing with minor tweaks.
-- **Positional Hallucination:** I must be extremely careful about my perceived location.
-If a path fails or the game state seems contradictory, my first assumption should be that I have hallucinated my position, not that the game or my tools are broken.
-I must always verify my `(x, y)` and `map_id` against the Game State Information before making critical navigation decisions.
-- **Movement Interruption:** If a planned movement is interrupted (e.g., by bumping into an NPC), my final position may not be what I intended.
-I must always verify my actual final coordinates in the Game State Information before proceeding with the next action, rather than assuming the plan completed successfully.
 - **VERIFY POSITION & SEPARATE INPUTS:** After any interruption (battle, menu, etc.) and before any action, I MUST verify my current `(x, y)` coordinates in the Game State Information.
 I must NEVER mix directional inputs (Up, Down, Left, Right) and action inputs ('A', 'B') in the same turn.
 Movement/turning must happen in one turn, and interaction in the next.
 - **Puzzle State Changes:** Some puzzles, like the Goldenrod Dept. Store basement, may change their state based on triggers that are not immediately obvious, such as leaving and re-entering the area.
 If internal solutions fail, I must consider external actions as potential triggers.
 - **Interaction Loops:** If repeated interaction with an NPC doesn't change the outcome, the solution lies elsewhere.
 Don't get stuck in an interaction loop; pivot to testing environmental or sequential triggers.
 - **Trust Pathfinder Output:** If `find_path` reports 'No path found' to a seemingly reachable location, trust the tool.
 It is analyzing the raw map data and has likely identified an obstacle or layout issue (like one-way paths or impassable terrain) that is not immediately obvious.
 Re-examine the map visually to understand the blockage instead of assuming the tool is bugged.
 - **Interaction vs. Line of Sight:** If direct interaction with a trainer-like NPC results in a dialogue loop, the battle trigger is likely entering their line of sight.
 If both methods fail, they may not be a battlable trainer.
 - **Positional Awareness:** Always verify my own coordinates and the coordinates of relevant NPCs before using a targeted tool like `stun_npc`.
 Wasting a turn on an unnecessary action is a failure of observation.
-- **Positional Verification after Long Paths:** After executing a long, uninterrupted path, I must always verify my final `(x, y)` coordinates against the Game State Information.
-A path failing midway can cause my perceived position to become desynchronized from my actual position, leading to subsequent navigation errors.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.